The noncommutative minimal model program

 Now consider a continuous path $\sigma_t = (Z_t,\cP^t_\bullet) \in \Stab(\cC)$ for $t \in [t_0,\infty)$ that satisfies: \begin{enumerate} \item For any $E \in \cC$ the $\sigma_t$ Harder-Narasimhan (HN) filtration of $E$ stabilizes for $t \gg 0$.
 We call this the \emph{eventual HN filtration}, and we call an object \emph{eventually semistable} if its eventual HN filtration has length $1$. \\ \item For any eventually semistable object $E$ there are $\alpha_E,\beta_E \in \bC$ such that

-where the real part $\Re(\beta_E) > C + \ln \lVert v(E) \rVert$ for some constant $C$ independent of $E$, and \\ \item If the imaginary part $\Im(\alpha_E-\alpha_F) = 0$, then $\alpha_E = \alpha_F$.\\ \end{enumerate} This is a special case of the concept of a quasi-convergent path we will develop with Alekos Robotis in \cite{HL_robotis}.
+where the real part $\Re(\beta_E) > C + \ln \lVert v(E) \rVert$ for some constant $C$ independent of $E$, and \\ \item If the imaginary part $\Im(\alpha_E-\alpha_F) = 0$, then $\alpha_E = \alpha_F$.\\ \end{enumerate} This is a special case of the more general concept of a \emph{quasi-convergent path} developed with Alekos Robotis and Jeffrey Jiang in \cite{HL_robotis}.
 For the purpose completeness here, we will explain the key property of such a path:

 \begin{lem} A path $\sigma_t$ satisfying conditions (1),(2), and (3) above determines: \begin{itemize} \item A finite set of complex constants such that $\alpha_E \in \{\alpha_1,\ldots,\alpha_n\}$ for any eventually semistable $E$, indexed so that $\Im(\alpha_i)$ is increasing in $i$;\\ \item A semiorthogonal decomposition $\cC = \langle \cC_1,\ldots,\cC_n \rangle$, where $\cC_i$ is the subcategory of objects whose eventual HN subquotients all have $\alpha_E = \alpha_i$;\\ \item A direct sum decomposition $\mathrm{Image}(v) = \bigoplus_i \Lambda_i$, where $\Lambda_i = v(\cC_i)$; and\\ \item A stability condition on each $\cC_i$ (with respect to $v : \KK_0(\cC_i) \to \Lambda_i$) whose semistable objects are precisely the eventually semistable objects $E$ with $\alpha_E = \alpha_i$, and whose central charge is $Z_i(E) = \lim_{t \to \infty} e^{-\alpha_i t} Z_t(E)$. \end{itemize}